jyotsnarathee/bank_of_canada_api_testframework/README.md

 ## Overview

 This project demonstrates how to build a modular and efficient API automation framework using Cypress.
 It covers both a positive and a negative test cases for the Bank of Canada Valet API, ensuring the API response's accuracy and reliability.
-Initial Commit - Being new to Cypress, just ran the tests without using any functions/methods for increased usability.
+Initial Commit - Being new to Cypress, just ran the tests without using any functions/methods(added functions to reusability later).
 2nd Commit - Added a fucntion getObservations and used it for positive and negative scenario.
 Also, added the HTML report using reporting library Mochawesome.
 3rd Commit - Added more series for positive scenarios and added other negative scenarios.
 Also, added the schema response validation code using chai library (Chai-json-schema provides a convenient way to integrate JSON schema validation directly into your Chai assertions, making your tests cleaner and more maintainable.)
 4th Commit - Added Excel file to get data for series and range instead of getting data for different series from Code.
 It is easy to add or change data for tests in excel file.Also, added negative scenario for 500 internal server error by simulating the error message and for 405 error i have added the commented code.